-(d) When allocating funds pursuant to this section, the Natural
+(d) When allocating funds pursuant to this section, the NaturalResources Agency shall give preference to all of the following:

-23 Resources Agency shall give preference to all of the following:

-24 (1) Projects that use natural infrastructure.
+Resources Agency shall give preference to all of the following:(1) Projects that use natural infrastructure.

 25 (2) Projects done jointly by more than one conservancy.